Chimney Crown Repair

-The outside of your chimney was built with a host of parts designed to keep out water.
+The outside of your chimney was built with many parts designed to keep water out.
 Flashing protects against water where your chimney meets the roofline.
-A chimney cap, installed at the very top of your flue, blocks water and snow from dumping directly into it.
+A chimney cap, installed at the top of your flue, blocks water and snow from dumping directly into it.
 And your chimney crown, generally made of mortar or concrete, sits atop the chimney masonry, helping to divert precipitation away from the flue.
-Since all of those parts are taking a constant beating from the elements, it’s not uncommon to see a need for repair at some point or another.
+Since all of those parts are taking a constant beating from the elements, it’s not uncommon to see a need for repair at some point.

 How Do I Know My Chimney Crown Is Damaged?